Sony a6100 how to zoom

 Technique:

-• Maximize Reach: Use a telephoto zoom lens to bring distant wildlife closer, filling the frame with your subject.
+Maximize Reach.
+Use a telephoto zoom lens for bringing wildlings closer so that you’d fill the frame with your subject.

-Example: Photographing birds in flight or capturing a close-up of a deer in a field are scenarios where zooming is essential.
+Example: Photographing birds in flight or a close-up of a deer in a field are obvious situations where zoom is critical.

 6.2 Sports Photography